-It has blown us all over: Virat Kohli says added pressure reason behind RCB’s title drought in IPL
+Virat Kohli on his passion for Test cricket, RCB’s IPL struggles, rapport with de Villiers and more

 In twelve editions of the tournament so far, RCB have finished runners-up on three occasions in 2009, 2011 and 2016.
 They have underperformed in the last three editions, finishing at the bottom twice.

-“I remember about all the times when we have done well at RCB, we never thought of winning the title or reaching the semis,” the India captain said during a question and answer session on Instagram with Kevin Pietersen.
+“I remember about all the times when we have done well at RCB, we never thought of winning the title or reaching the semis,” the India captain.

 Read - Players face pay cuts with IPL set to suffer losses close to Rs 3000 crores: Franchise officials